jonathan-s/django-sockpuppet/docs/patterns.md

 ### Offering visual feedback

 We recommend [Velocity](https://github.com/julianshapiro/velocity/wiki) for light, tweening animations that alert the user to UI state changes.

-You can see Velocity in action on the StimulusReflex Expo [Todos demo](https://expo.stimulusreflex.com/demos/todo).

 ### Capture all DOM update events